ashishgupta1350/The-Machine-Learning-Library/Canny-Edge-Detection-Implementation/cannyGuiQt/readme.md

-## note: face detect doesnot work, it will be added into further projects.
+##### note: Face and Eye Detect does not work, It will be added into further projects.
 Thanks.